Last updated: July 8, 2026

 Not Tax Advice: The following is general information only.
 Tax laws vary by jurisdiction.
 Consult a qualified tax professional for advice specific to your situation.

 CD interest is taxed as ordinary income at your federal tax rate.
-If you're in the 22% bracket and earn $500 in CD interest, you'll owe about $110 in federal tax.
+If you are in the 22% bracket and earn $500 in CD interest, you will owe about $110 in federal tax.
 State taxes may also apply depending on where you live.

 Consider holding CDs in a tax-advantaged account (IRA, Roth IRA) to avoid annual tax on interest.
 This is especially beneficial for higher-rate, longer-term CDs where the tax drag can significantly reduce your effective returns.